Top 10 500 Series Chassis

 Its many roles embody USB audio interface, monitor controller, 500 Series rack, and summing amplifier.
 However, rather than being a jack of all trades, master of none, it does every little thing very well.
 Regardless of such broad performance, it’s surprisingly user-friendly and intuitive, not to point out reasonably priced.

 The 500R8 is a 4RU unit contained in a sturdy metallic casing.
-It comes with rack ears that may be detached and became a carrying handle.
+It comes with rack ears that may be detached and become a carrying handle.

 The overwhelming majority of its front panel space is open so that you could populate it with up to eight 500 Series processors.
 The inventory 500R8 doesn’t include any built-in preamps—besides one for the talkback circuit.